MaxIsH0t/GDLauncher/README.md

 - [Todos](#-todos)
   </details>

 <b>This project was previously developed in C#.
-That version is now outdated and not mantained but you can find the code [here](https://github.com/gorilla-devs/GDLauncher/tree/csharp_legacy_launcher)</b>
+That version is now outdated and not mantained but you can find the code [here](https://github.com/gorilla-devs/Arsenal Launcher/tree/csharp_legacy_launcher)</b>

-GDLauncher is a custom open source Minecraft launcher written from the ground up in electron/react.
+Arsenal Launcher is a custom open source Minecraft launcher written from the ground up in electron/react.
 Its main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!

 ## 🚀 Getting Started